-The College of American Pathologists (CAP) appreciates the opportunity to comment on the National Academies of Science Engineering and Medicine Committee on the proposed study of Return of Individual-Specific Research Results Generated in Research Laboratories.
+The College of American Pathologists (CAP) appreciates the opportunity to comment on the National Academies of Science Engineering and Medicine Committee the proposed study of the Return of Individual-Specific Research Results Generated in Research Laboratories.
 As the world's largest organization of board-certified pathologists and leading provider of laboratory accreditation and proficiency testing programs, the CAP serves patients, pathologists, and the public by fostering and advocating excellence in the practice of pathology and laboratory medicine worldwide.
+Pathologists are physicians whose diagnoses drive care decisions made by patients, primary care physicians, and surgeons.
+When other physicians need more information about a patient's disease, they often turn to pathologists who provide specific diagnoses for each patient.
+The pathologist's diagnosis and value is recognized throughout the care continuum and many patient encounters.

-The CAP supports empowering patients and participants to be more engaged in their healthcare decision-making; however, in order for them to make informed decisions, patients and participants must receive accurate and reliable information.
+The CAP supports empowering patients and participants to be more engaged in their healthcare decision-making; however in order for them to make informed decisions, patients and participants must receive accurate and reliable information.
 As an accreditation agency, the CAP has had oversight responsibilities in a variety of laboratory settings, from complex university medical centers to physician office laboratories covering a complete array of disciplines and testing procedures available in today's laboratory.
 Therefore, we have a keen interest in ensuring high quality diagnostic services to patients.
-To that end, the CAP opposes the return of individual-specific research results to participants which are generated in research laboratories which don't have Clinical Laboratory Improvement Amendments of 1988 (CLIA) certification.
+To that end, the CAP opposes the return of individual-specific research results to participants which are generated in research laboratories which do not have the Clinical Laboratory Improvement Amendments of 1988 (CLIA) certification.
 The lack of CLIA certification raises significant concerns that these results would not have the necessary oversight to ensure their reliability and accuracy.